Time Series, Persistent Homology and Chirality: Persistent Homology and Merge Trees

+The persistent homology theory (see, e.g. \cite{EH, Ou}) stipulates that for any $k\geq 0$, this collection of the homology groups and homomorphisms between them decomposes into a direct sum (possibly, infinite) of elementary pieces, each of which is a trivial bundle of one-dimensional spaces over an interval, with trivialization being the isomorphisms.
+This means that a collection of homology classes in $H_k(X_b)$ emerges at some $s=b$ and ends at some $s=d$, $b<d$.
+(One augments this family of isomorphisms by 0-dimensional spaces outside of the $[b,d]$ range and corresponding zero morphisms $H_k(m_{st})=0$ whenever $s<b$ or $s>d$.)
+These chains of isomorphisms are referred to as {\em bars} $[b,d]$.

-Standard results on persistent homology theory (see, e.g. \cite{EH, Ou}) imply that for reasonable filtrations, the collection of the homology groups and natural morphisms $\{H_k(s)\}_s, \{m_{st}\}_{s<t}$ decomposes, for any $k\geq 0$, into a collection of isomorphisms between finite-dimensional spaces, referred to as {\em bars}.
-A conventional way to visualize these bars is to place a point charge at $(b,d)\in\Real^2$ in the half-space $b<d$ above the diagonal in the two-dimensional plane for the bar starting at $b$ and ending at $d$, the weight being the dimension of the corresponding vector space.
-This results, for each $k\geq 0$ in what is known as the {\em $k$-dimensional persistent homology diagram $\ph_k$}.
+A conventional and convenient way to visualize these bars is to place a point charge at $(b,d)\in\Real^2$ in the half-space $b<d$ for the bar starting at $b$ and ending at $d$, the weight being the rank of the corresponding homology group.
+This results, for each $k\geq 0$, in what is known as the {\em $k$-dimensional persistent homology diagram $\ph_k$}.

-We will identify $k$-dimensional persistence diagram with the sum of delta-functions weighted by the dimension of the bar.
-This gives a positive measure (still denoted as $\ph_k$) supported by the half-plane $\{b\leq d\}$.
-The resulting {\em counting measure} is a convenient tool to describe properties of the persistence diagram.
+We will identify persistence diagrams with their {\em counting measures}, i.e. the sum of delta-functions weighted by the ranks of the homologies at $(b,d)$ for each bar.
+This gives a positive measure (still denoted as $\ph_k$) supported by the half-plane $\{b < d\}$.

+For random functions, the resulting random measure is interpreted as a {\em point process}, a convenient device to describe properties of the random persistence diagrams.

-In general, the total mass of the persistence measures $\ph_k$ can be infinite, and in fact, as we prove in \cite{BaWe}, it {\em is} infinite for generic Lipschitz or H\"older functions on triangulable spaces with length metric.
+In general, the total mass of the persistence measures $\ph_k$ can be infinite.
+(In fact, as we prove in \cite{BaWe}, it {\em is} infinite for {\em generic} functions with loose enough moduli of continuity on triangulable spaces with length metric.)

-However, the contents of the displaced quadrants $\quadr(b_*,d_*):=\{b\leq b_*, d\geq d_*\}$ are finite for all $b_*<d_*$ for the so-called {\em tame filtrations } (or tame functions, for the function-generated filtrations) \cite{Ou}.
-Again, continuous functions on metric spaces with reasonable moduli of continuity (such as Lipschitz or H\"older functions) are tame.
+However, the contents of the displaced quadrants $\quadr(b_*,d_*):=\{(b,d):b\leq b_*, d\geq d_*\}$ are finite for all $b_*<d_*$ in most interesting situations.
+Filtrations (or functions generating them) for which this holds are called {\em tame} \cite{Ou}.
+Continuous functions on compact metric spaces are tame.

 Notice that the points in $\quadr(b_*,d_*)$ correspond to bars {\em straddling} the interval $[b_*,d_*]$.